Composer / Arranger / Vocalist-Instrumentalist /

 "He has brought in quite a few traditional Turkish pieces as well as Western and Turkish Hybrid arrangements.
 I think he does a wonderful job in bringing the music of the two cultures together."

 Besides being a writer, arranger and producer, Küçük is a vocalist who features Western contemporary music, Turkish classical, traditional, and contemporary music in his repertoire.
-He is able to sing microtonally, with knowledge of Turkish and Egyptian microtonal tradition.
-He plays baglama, bass guitar, piano, guitar, and hand percussion.
+He is able to sing microtonally, with knowledge of Turkish and Egyptian microtonal traditions.
+He plays baglama, fretless guitar, bass guitar, piano, electric guitar, and hand percussion.